argonprotocol/mainchain/docs/bitcoin-bond.md

 You'll need to fill in your Satoshis, the Vault ID and you need to tell the Vault what Pubkey you'll send the funds to (eg, select the address of the next pubkey from Electrum).

-> To Extract from Electru, double click the next Address.
+> To Extract from Electrum, double-click the next Address.
 You will copy the public key.
 > ![Electrum - Next Address](images/electrum-key-details.png)

 #### Using the Polkadot.js interface: